 You can insure as much or as little of your trip as you wish, but we recommend covering all prepaid costs and all non-refundable costs.

-A Cancel For Any Reason ("CFAR") rider allows you to cancel your trip for almost any reason.
+A Cancel For Any Reason ("CFAR") rider allows you to cancel your trip for literally any reason.
 This offers you maximum flexibility.
+There are still some restrictions, of course, so ask questions before purchase.
+If you need this, please ask for this upfront.
+It must be purchased within a few days of initial deposit.

-Since this is a 'rider', it means that you still get 100% coverage if it is a "Named Perils" of the standard policy, and 60-80% coverage for any reason that is not listed.
+Since this is a 'rider', it means that you still get 100% coverage if it is a "Named Perils" of the standard policy, and 50-80% coverage for any reason that is not listed (specific % depends on policy).

 Prior to Covid-19, fewer than 5% of all policies we arranged for clients had a Cancel for Any Reason Rider.